knarbmakes/ifworldscollide/README.md

 ## Playing the Game

-Before you start playing decide on a point limit with your opponent and build rosters that are equivalent in value.
-If this is your first time player, you should start with a 300 point limit, scale up from there for future games.
+Before you start playing, decide on a point limit with your opponent and build rosters that are equivalent in value.
+First time players should start with a 300 point limit and adjust from there.

 Decide on a mission.
 Refer to [List of Missions](https://github.com/knarbmakes/ifworldscollide/blob/main/missions/first_contact.md)

 Lay out the board and terrain and decide on deployment zones.
-Deployment zones will be sections of the board where players start putting down units.
+Deployment zones are sections of the board where players initially place units.
 See the Mission details for guidance on setting up deployment zones as well as mission objectives.

-Unless the mission specifies otherwise, both players deploy units down simultaneously.
-Avoid looking at your opponents deployment zone until they are finished, assume fog of war during deployment, and don't let their specific deployment affect yours.
+Unless the mission specifies otherwise, both players deploy units simultaneously.
+Avoid looking at your opponents deployment zone until they are finished to avoid letting their deployment affect yours.
 Keep track of who finished deployment first.

 Most games are played in 5 **rounds**, with specific win conditions determined by the mission objectives.

 Each **round** happens in 3 phases:

-1. **ENVIRONMENT PHASE** Starting with the player that finished deploying first, alternate who rolls environment effects for the current round.
+1. **ENVIRONMENT PHASE** Starting with the player that finished deploying first, alternate who rolls their environment effects for the current round.
   * To randomly choose the effect for the current round: roll a six sided dice, and look up the Environment effect on the appropriate faction list.
-Keep this effect visible with a card or a sticky note for both players to reference readily.
+Keep this effect visible with a card or a sticky note for both players to reference.
   * For more details, see the Environment Effects section.

 2. **LOGISTICS PHASE** Each player earns 2 AP (Activation Points) by default, and additional points based on their current leader(s) leadership score.
-Multiple leaders can be used by a single player, in which case, the points are added cumulatively.
+Players with multiple leaders receive the points from each.
   * You spend ONE AP each time you want to activate either one or multiple units together (see Formations below)
   * Each unit may only be activated once per round.
   * AP not used in a round are carried over to future rounds, for a maximum of 10 AP per player.
   * AP can be used to perform other effects, such as some abilities, tactics, or adding a bonus to Knack Rolls (see below).

-3. **ORDER PHASE** After gaining AP in the second phase, the player with the LOWEST value of accumulated points begins unit activations first.
+3. **ORDERS PHASE** After gaining AP in the second phase, the player with the LOWEST value of accumulated points begins unit activations first.
 Resolve ties in AP with a dice roll.
   * Players alternate activations until they either run out of units to activate, run out of AP, or decide to stop and save their points for later rounds.
   * If a player decides to stop activating early, they are locked out from play until the next round begins.
   * For more details, see the Activations section.